-3.1 General Requirements
+3.1.
+General Requirements

-For Part 1A applications, the maximum rating for a single-phase IES (Inverter Energy System) in an individual installation is limited to 5 kVA, and a multi-phase IES shall have a balanced output with respect to its rating with a tolerance of no greater than 5 kVA unbalance between any phases, as per AS/NZS 4777.1:2016
+The maximum rating for a single-phase IES (Inverter Energy System) in an individual installation is limited to 5 kVA, and a multi-phase IES shall have a balanced output with respect to its rating with a tolerance of no greater than 5 kVA unbalance between any phases, as per AS/NZS 4777.1:2016

-3.2 Reactive power capability
+3.2.
+Reactive power capability